Do you need to Pass your Theory Test before Driving Lessons?

 But what happens next?

-If you’re keen to build your skills and your confidence, you might also want to take a Pass Plus course.
-This is a practical driving course that gives you more experience driving in different locations, in different weather conditions, and on the motorway.
+If you’re keen to build your skills and confidence, you might also want to take a Pass Plus course.
+This practical driving course gives you more experience driving in different locations, in different weather conditions, at night and on the motorway.

 What are the top FAQs searched by learner drivers